 Now that the Queen is enjoying her 93rd year, and her 67th on the throne as Queen of England, it’s become increasingly apparent that she’s slowly handing over many of her royal responsibilities to the younger members of the family.

-It’s been reported many times that the royal trio, Prince Harry, and the Duke and Duchess of Cambridge, are being required to take on more royal duties and engagements, as the Queen prepares to slow down in her 90s.
+It’s been reported many times that the royal four, Prince Harry and his wife Meghan, the Duchess of Sussex and the Duke and Duchess of Cambridge, are being required to take on more royal duties and engagements, as the Queen prepares to slow down in her 90s.

 But it seems as though, according to royal historian Robert Lacey, the Queen is taking a special interest in preparing grandson Prince William for his future role as the King of England.

 Robert, who also acts as an historian on Netflix’s The Crown, revealed to People magazine, suggests that the pair have always enjoyed a close bond, and that Queen Elizabeth II is making it her mission to prepare William for the throne.

 He told the publication, “There has always been a special closeness between William and the Queen, and she has taken a particular interest in him,